Tall ship Écomaris and shark observation cage in the Magdalen Islands during Brion22 White Shark Expedition. Image © ORS

 SCHOOLS

-We are happy to give school presentations on the topic of sharks in English and French in the Montreal and Centre-du-Québec regions depending on availability.
+We are pleased to offer school presentations on sharks, in French and English, in the Montreal and Centre-du-Québec regions, subject to our availability.

 UNIVERSITY STUDENTS